LANDSCAPE OF TRACES

 Blurred imprints of site’s history as museum’s landscape

-Traces of past buildings, canopies and rail tracks are represented as fuzzy imprints on the museum grounds, their overlaps and collisions tell the stories of over a century of growth and transformation here.
+The “blurred”, “gradient fade” and “fuzzy edges” landscape design language becomes a strategy for approximations as far as they were known without claiming absolute positions.
+Traces of past buildings, structures and railway tracks are represented as blurry, lo-fi imprints on the museum grounds, their overlaps and collisions tell the stories of over a century of growth and transformation here.

 Design: 2014- 2015

 Photo Credit: Studio Millspace